-Sir Anthony Seldon is Vice-Chancellor of the University of Buckingham and one of Britain’s leading contemporary historians, educationalists, commentators and political authors.
+Sir Anthony Seldon served as Vice-Chancellor of the University of Buckingham from 2015 to 2020, and is one of Britain’s leading contemporary historians, educationalists, commentators and political authors.

 For 20 years he was a transformative headmaster, first at Brighton College and then Wellington College, one of the country’s leading independent schools.
 He is the author or editor of over 35 books on contemporary history, including insider accounts on the last four prime ministers.